Diversity & Inclusion

 What We Can Do Better

-We recognize that student diversity is only one facet of promoting an inclusive, supportive environment for all students, and we have taken numerous actions toward achieving this goal.
-Following recent discussions with our students, we have initiated several new efforts along these lines as well as increased the visibility of the support that we provide.
+We recognize that demographic diversity is only one facet of promoting an inclusive, supportive environment for all students, and we have taken numerous actions toward achieving this goal.
+We hold regular discussions with our students to obtain their insights and feedback and, as a result, have initiated many new efforts along these lines while also increasing the visibility of the support that we provide.

 • To ensure that all students receive formal training on diversity and inclusion, we piloted a new section of the Tri-Institutional Responsible Conduct of Research (RCR) course in the summer of 2020 on Racism, Discrimination, and Bias in Science.
 The discussion was required for all incoming students and was organized in cooperation with the Tri-Institutional Computational Biology & Medicine Program, the Weill Cornell Graduate School Office of Student Diversity, the MSK Office of Scientific Education & Training, and the MSK Office of Research Outreach & Compliance.
 This was the first such workshop in the nation and served as the basis for further integration of these critically important discussions into the Tri-I RCR Course that is required of all students and postdoctoral fellows across our three campuses.